 Dental Hygiene For Seniors With Dementia

 So how are you able to ensure a loved one with dementia maintains proper oral hygiene?
-These recommendations from Live Free Home Health Care, providers of top-rated Bristol home health services, can help:
+These recommendations from Live Free Home Health Care, providers of home care in Tilton and the surrounding areas, can help:

 - Modeling is an excellent method to help a loved one with dementia through a multistep process like brushing one’s teeth.
 Allow the person to complete each step of the process on their own when possible: placing a small amount of toothpaste on the brush (baking soda toothpaste is preferred over fluoride, in case the person swallows it), lifting the brush to the mouth, and moving the brush side to side and up and down over all surfaces of the teeth.

 - For a person who needs help, provide a toothbrush with toothpaste already applied, stand behind the person, and put your hand over theirs, starting the motion of brushing for them.

 - If holding the brush is hard, there are longer-handled toothbrushes available, or, cut holes in a tennis ball and push the brush through, giving the individual something more substantial to hold onto.
 A battery-powered toothbrush is also an excellent choice to try.